 The Nominating and Corporate Governance Committee believes that the minimum qualifications for service as a director are that a nominee possess an ability, as demonstrated by recognized success in his or her business or professional field, to make meaningful contributions to the Board's oversight of the business and affairs of the Company as well as a reputation of integrity and competence in his or her personal and professional activities.
 The Nominating and Corporate Governance Committee's criteria for evaluating potential candidates include the following: (i) an understanding of the Company's business, the markets in which it operates and culture; (ii) the possession of such knowledge, skills, expertise and diversity of experience that would enhance the Board's ability to manage and direct the affairs and business of the Company; (iii) certain personal characteristics including integrity, competence, suitable professional training and experience, record of achievement, a reputation for collegiality, a history of constructive contribution to collective endeavors and (iv) the ability and commitment to devote sufficient time and energy to serve on the Board.
-Finally, the Nominating and Corporate Governance Committee seeks to include on the Board a complementary mix of individuals with diverse backgrounds, skills, experiences and perspectives that reflect the values of the community in which the Company operates and that will enable the Company to fully and properly serve is clients and the surrounding communities as well as address the business and social challenges that could arise in the course of the Company's business and environes.
+Finally, the Nominating and Corporate Governance and perspectives that reflect the values of the community in which the Company operates and that will enable the Company to fully and properly serve its clients and the surrounding communities as well as address the business and social challenges that could arise in the course of the Company's business activities.